powernusa/Nanodegree/README.md

 # nanodegree
-This is where I put my online showcase
+This is where I showcase projects I'm involved in.

 ### Data Analyst Certificate